barriosjorge/gmt_docs/src/architecture-domains.rst

     remains flexible and, at the same time, that efficiently supports the operational workflows without constraining the introduction of new ones.

-  * :ref:`Observatory-Services` -- The OSRV groups the subsystems that provide common infrastructure service components.
+  * :ref:`observatory_services` -- The OSRV groups the subsystems that provide common infrastructure service components.
 Each observatory services subsystem (engineering user interface, logging, telemetry, configuration, etc.) addresses a specific structural function.
 Structural functions are